nestjs/docs.nestjs.com/content/graphql/quick-start.md

 }),
 ```

-The path property of the `definitions` object (e.g., `src/graphql.ts` above) indicates where to save generated TypeScript output.
-By default, all types are generated as interfaces.
+The path property of the `definitions` object indicates where to save generated TypeScript output.
+By default, all generated TypeScript types are created as interfaces.
 To generate classes instead, specify the `outputAs` property with a value of `'class'`.

 ```typescript
 GraphQLModule.forRoot({